Coaching Bad Behaviors with Appreciative Inquiry

 About Catherine Mattice

 Catherine Mattice, MA, SPHR, SHRM-SCP, is the founder/CEO of Civility Partners, an organizational development firm focused on helping organizations create respectful workplace cultures and specializing in turning around toxic cultures.
-Civility Partners’ clients range from Fortune 500’s to small businesses across many industries.
-Catherine is a TEDx speaker and an HR thought-leader who has appeared in such venues as USA Today, Bloomberg, CNN, NPR, and many other national news outlets as an expert.
-She’s an award-winning speaker, author and blogger, and has 50+ courses reaching global audiences on LinkedIn Learning.
-Catherine’s award-winning book, BACK OFF!
-Your Kick-Ass Guide to Ending Bullying at Work, was hailed by international leadership-guru, Ken Blanchard, as, “the most comprehensive and valuable handbook on the topic.”
-Her latest book is Navigating Toxic Work Environments For Dummies (Wiley),
+Civility Partners’ clients range from Fortune 500s to small businesses across many industries.
+Catherine is a TEDx speaker and an HR thought leader who has appeared in such venues as USA Today, Bloomberg, CNN, NPR, and many other national news outlets as an expert.
+She’s an award-winning speaker, author, and blogger and has 60+ courses reaching global audiences on LinkedIn Learning.
+Her fourth book, Navigating Toxic Work Environments For Dummies (Wiley), is available in all major bookstores and where audiobooks are sold.

 Start the Year on a Good Note (Literally): Your Workplace Playlist